Pavilion at Evans Towne Center Park in Evans, Georgia

 Music fans are spoiled for choice when it comes to al fresco venues in Georgia – particularly amphitheaters.
 And while we don't use our Peach State venues for gladiatorial combat, we can all agree that the classic bowl-shaped outdoor entertainment space is one of those things the Romans certainly got right.
 Here's a quick rundown of some Georgia's best.

 Tucked into a pond-and-park environment behind the Columbia County Library, this built-for-blankets bowl has a seating capacity of about 1,000 patrons.
-Be forewarned, however: there are no seats.
+Be forewarned, however: there are no seats at the Columbia County Amphitheater.
 Acts that have appeared there include Gretchen Wilson, Sister Hazel and Bruce Hornsby.

 Jessye Norman Amphitheatre, Augusta